pspchucky/ha-openwebui-conversation/README.md

 The OpenWebUI integration adds a conversation agent powered by [OpenWebUI][openwebui] in Home Assistant.

 This conversation agent is unable to control your house.
 The OpenWebUI conversation agent can be used in automations, but not as a [sentence trigger][sentence-trigger].
-It can only query information that has been provided by Home Assistant.
-To be able to answer questions about your house, Home Assistant will need to provide OpenWebUI with the details of your house, which include areas, devices and their states.
+If you'd like house control and sentence triggers, using this in conjunction with the [Fallback Conversation Agent][fallback-conversation-agent] is recommended: Set the standard Assist engine as your main Assistant, and this integration as your Fallback.

+This conversation agent can search the internet for you, using sentence triggers you can configure, if Web Search is set up in OpenWebUI.
+For more details, see the relevant Options section below.

 ## Installation

-To install the __OpenWebUI Conversation__ integration to your Home Assistant instance, use this My button:
+To install the **OpenWebUI Conversation** integration to your Home Assistant instance, use this My button:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=therealpsv&repository=ha-openwebui-conversation&category=integration)